 Windows Server 2022 Dynamic Device Collection based on Build Number

-- Navigate to SCCM console – Assets and Compliance – Device Collections to create Windows Server collection.
+- Navigate to the SCCM console – Assets and Compliance – Device Collections to create a Windows Server collection.

 - Right-click and select “Create Device Collection” from the Device Collections node.

 - From the General page, provide a Name and a Comment (optional).